 As the name suggests, social video is all about connecting with people.
 You want your viewers to engage with your content, but you should also be engaging with your viewers.

 Respond to the comments on your videos.
 Pose questions and prompts in your share copy to encourage commenting.
-Interacting with your followers helps build loyalty to and ongoing interest in your content.
+Interacting with your followers helps build loyalty and ongoing interest in your content.

 Social video isn’t a fine science, but there are still best practices to follow.
 If you’re just getting started or feel that your content could use some freshening up, keep these tips in mind.
 They’ll help move you down the path of success.